-t) In order to encourage patriotism, the sacrifices that veterans have made in serving our country and protecting democratic values worldwide.
-Such instruction must occur on or before Veteran's Day, Medal of Honor Day, and Memorial Day.
+(u) In order to encourage patriotism, the sacrifices that veterans and Medal of Honor recipients have made in serving our country and protecting democratic values worldwide.
+Such instruction must occur on or before Medal of Honor Day, Veterans' Day, and Memorial Day.
+Members of the instructional staff are encouraged to use the assistance of local veterans and Medal of Honor recipients when practicable.